cathayddt/bdk/docs/fabric/EXAMPLE-EN.md

 peer channel getinfo -c {channelName}
 ```

-## Add new peer org
+## Add New Peer Org

 First, we need to prepare a file named *org-peer-create.json*, with the required variables.
 We then use `cryptogen` to generate the certificates and keys required for the peer organization.
-Next, we add the Orgnew(the new peer org) to the settings file for the application channel.
-Last, we start the peers in Orgnew and add it to the `test1` channel.
-Test transactions and queries should be successful at this point.
+Next, we add the Orgnew(the new peer org) to the application channel configuration file.
+We then start the peers in Orgnew and add them to the `test` channel.
+Finally, we test transactions and queries initiated by Orgnew.

+### Important Process Overview

+**The complete process for adding a new peer organization includes the following key steps:**

+1. **Generate organization certificates and configuration files** - Using `bdk fabric org peer create`
+2. **Generate channel configuration update** - Using `bdk fabric org peer add-channel`
+3. **⚠️ Critical Step: Submit configuration update to orderer** - Using `peer channel update` command
+4. **Start the new organization's peer containers**
+5. **All peers individually join the channel** - Using `bdk fabric channel join`

+**Important Notes:**
+- Step 2 only generates the configuration update file, **Step 2.1 must be executed to submit it to the orderer for it to take effect**
+- Without executing Step 2.1, the new organization's peers will encounter `FORBIDDEN` errors
+- Configuration updates need to be submitted by an organization with administrative privileges (such as Org0)

-### Prepare settings files
+### Prerequisites

  *org-peer-create.json* contains parameters required for generating *configtx.yaml*, *crypto-config.yaml*, and *docker-compose.yaml*.
 Place the file in the current working directory.